 As already mentioned, CleanFeed transfers and optionally records audio at near-mp3 quality.
 In some cases this may be sufficient but generally full-bandwidth uncompressed WAV files need to be recorded.
 If the talent is remote, they will have to be recording their audio locally, simultaneously.
 This is a key limitation; if someone is here at the studio directing talent who is recording remotely, the director is hearing the CleanFeed ‘feed’, not the actual recording.
 So if the remote recording is full of plosives and breathing issues for instance, the director might not be aware of this.

 Champion Building, a best-selling book by Bob Skeens, is now available on all your favourite platforms as an audiobook.
 Narrated by Bob himself and produced here at the The Other Operation, Champion Building is that rare thing – a book on selling which actually sheds new light and introduces genuinely new ideas for enterprise selling.
 You can check it out here:

-People keep asking me to turn their old cassettes into CDs, and I keep saying no. It’s not because I don’t have the means – it’s just that there are so many outfits already offering to digitise LPs, cassettes, VHS tapes and so forth, and prices are ridiculously low – so low it just isn’t worth the effort.
+People keep asking me to digitise their old DATs and cassettes into CDs, and I keep saying no. It’s not because I don’t have the means – it’s just that there are so many outfits already offering to digitise LPs, cassettes, VHS tapes and so forth, and prices are ridiculously low – so low it just isn’t worth the effort.